-Don’t let this type of video frighten you, or the emergency room scenes in TV shows.
+Don’t let this type of video frighten you.
 It may look and sound traumatic, but Electrical Cardioversion is in fact non-invasive and is one of the easiest and safest short term treatments available for A-Fib.

-In a Personal Experiences story, Kris tells of accidentally being awake during an electrical cardioversion (see story #37 Personal Experiences).
+In her Personal Experiences story, Kris tells of accidentally being awake during an electrical cardioversion (see Personal Experiences story #37).
 According to Kris, the shock is relatively mild compared to what you often see portrayed in medical dramas on TV.